 - Press off both legs and come into a side plank.

-- Keep your core engaged and breathe evenly as you hold this position for 30 seconds to one minute.
+- Keep your core engaged and breathe evenly as you hold this position for 30 seconds to one minute or as desired

-- After holding the plank for 30 seconds to one minute, switch sides and repeat the exercise on the other side.
+- Switch sides and repeat the exercise on the other side.

-As a result, standing hip abduction can help strengthen and tone these important muscle groups.
-Additionally, this move also recruits supportive muscles in the core and lower back, making it an excellent choice for those looking to improve their overall strength and stability.
+As a result, standing hip abduction can help strengthen and tone these critical muscle groups.
+This move also recruits supportive muscles in the core and lower back, making it an excellent choice for those looking to improve their strength and stability.

 - Begin by standing with your feet hip-width apart and your hands on your hips.

-- Next, lift your left leg and draw it across your body until it is in line with your right leg.
+- Next, lift your left leg and draw it across your body until it aligns with your right leg.

 - Be sure to keep your pelvis level and your core engaged as you do this.